globus/glopy/README.markdown

-USAGE
+# Overview #

-Library wrapping Globus Toolkit.
-This is intentionally written by hand and not with SWIG, to make it easy to develop and audit the specific functionality required by GO.
+globy is a Python library wrapping parts of the Globus Toolkit.
+It is intentionally written by hand and not with SWIG, to make it easy to develop and audit the specific functionality required by Globus Online.

+glopy is pronounced **jalopy**, *NOT gloppy*.
+It is short for GLObus PYthon.

+# Usage #

+See [http://globusonline.github.com/glopy/](http://globusonline.github.com/glopy/) for the generated API documentation.

 Currently only supports loading and verifying certificate chains and credentials, by wrapping globus_gsi_credential.
 For example: